Noshin26/ASTR5470_final_project/README.md

 This work is adapted (with modifcation) from Modjaz et al. 2016.

 # Acknowledgement
-ChatGPT is used for parts of the code, such as writing Python DocStrings.
+ChatGPT is used for parts of the code, such as writing Python DocStrings and Unittests.